Research

 Abstract:

-Over the last decades we have observed a rise in international reserve accumulation and an inflation decline in emerging economies.
-In this paper we study how central bank independence in these countries accounts for the trends observed in the data by constructing a sovereign default model with two authorities, a fiscal and a monetary authority, in which debt is issued to foreign investors and denominated in local currency.
-Having an independent central bank allows to accumulate more international reserves and sustain higher levels of external debt at lower default risk than in a consolidated authority model.
-This leads to two opposing effects on inflation: on the one hand, higher reserves increases consumption lowering its marginal utility and reducing inflation; on the other, higher levels of debt increases the incentives to generate inflation for dilution purposes.
-The direction and the magnitude of effects depend on the calibration of the model.
+Over the last decades, we have observed a rise in international reserve accumulation and disinflation in emerging economies.
+In this paper we study how central bank independence in these countries accounts for these facts by constructing a sovereign default model with two authorities, a fiscal and a monetary authority, in which debt is issued to foreign investors and is denominated in local currency.
+Having an independent central bank allows one to accumulate more international reserves which reduces the need for external debt issuance and lowers default risk relative to a consolidated authority model.
+We calibrate the model to Mexico and find that a more independent central bank, a more patient one, accumulates more international reserves and is associated with lower debt and inflation rates.

 Presentations: